kellyblumhagen/austin-crime-analysis-Assignment-7/proposal.md

 ### Team #6

-1. crime rate vs incomve level by zipcode
+1. crime rate vs incomve level by zipcode (for both violent crimes and all crimes in general)
 2. crime rate vs time of the year
-3. crime status: cleared
+3. crime status: clearance rate for different types of crime
-4. Type of crimes
+4. Type of crimes (rates)
 5. crime rate vs year (2015, 2016, 2017)